-Zenith 4K402D (4-K-402D) Portable Restoration
+The Zenith 4K402D (4-K-402D) Portable radio is a 4-tube dry

+an external antenna and ground.
+The schematic for the Zenith 4K402D is on-line at Nostalgia Air.
 The radio had seen no obvious servicing in the past - all of the original parts were still in place.
-My restoration objective was to maintain as much originality as possible and yet get the radio working.
+My restoration objective was to maintain as much originality as possible and yet get the radio working. |

 My antique radio restoration logs